deep-entertainment/safehouse/design/sfx/calvin_breaking_down.md

 #sfx

-After being shot, calvin sinks to his knees and the falls to the floor.
+After being shot, Calvin sinks to his knees and then falls to the floor.